terebentina/sco.js/README.md

 ## Versioning

-Sco.js is versioned using the [Semantic Versioning](http://semver.org) guidelines.
+Sco.js is versioned using the [Semantic Versioning](http://semver.org) specification.

 ## Copyright and license